-One function of the ERR pin is to communicate that an error is preventing the motor from moving.
-When such an error occurs, the red error LED turns on and the ERR pin outputs 3.3 V. When there are no errors stopping the motor, the ERR pin is pulled low and the red error LED is off.
+The ERR pin outputs high (3.3 V) when there is an error that is stopping the motor, turning on the red error LED in the process.
+Otherwise, it is weakly pulled low.

 Because the ERR pin never drives low, it is safe to connect the ERR pins of multiple Simple Motor Controllers to the same microcontroller input.
 If any one of those controllers experiences an error, the microcontroller error input goes high and the error LEDs of all connected Simple Motor Controllers light up.

-By default, the ERR pin is also configured to serve as an input that stops the motor when externally driven above 2.3 V. This means that the error lines of multiple Simple Motor Controllers can be connected together and all motor controllers will shut down their motors when any one motor controller experiences an error.
+By default, the ERR pin is also configured to serve as an input that stops the motor when externally driven above 2.3 V. This means that the error lines of multiple controllers can be connected together and all controllers will shut down their motors when any one controller experiences an error.
 This technique of connecting error lines can be used even when RC signals or analog voltages are used to control the motors.
-An example of this can be seen in Section 4.3.